Former general Prabowo Subianto claims victory in Indonesian presidential election - ExBulletin

 Election officials have not yet officially declared Prabowo the winner.
 But in a victory speechPrabowo professed inclusion and conciliation, saying he would “protect all citizens, regardless of their ethnicity, religion or social background.”

-Prabowo also declared an end to “harsh words and hostile approaches.”
+Prabowo also declared an end to “loud words and hostile approaches.”
 His comments targeted Anies Baswedan and Ganjar Pranowo, two former provincial governors who ran against him in the presidential race.

 Prabowo was accompanied during his speech by his running mate, Gibran Rakabuming, mayor of the city of Surakarta, and the 36-year-old eldest son of outgoing President Joko Widodo.